 If you are heading out to LEGOLAND Florida anytime soon, tuck away these LEGOLAND Florida 101 tips from our contributing writer, Heidi Gollub.
-She just returned from a day at LEGOLAND Florida with her 3 children.
+She just returned from a day at LEGOLAND Florida with three of her children.

 My sons are LEGO enthusiasts who have been begging for years to visit LEGOLAND.
 They have faithfully clipped coupons from their LEGO Club Magazines and saved them up, presenting them at regular intervals to remind me how crazy it would be not to take a cross-country trip to Florida.
 It’s hard to argue with such logic.
 And so, at long last, I booked flights to Orlando for what was sure to be an unforgettable LEGOLAND adventure.

-April’s tips gave us a great start, since looking at the LEGOLAND Florida map was a little overwhelming.
-It’s a big park and there is a lot of ground to cover!
+LEGOLAND Florida is big park and there is a lot of ground to cover!
 My heart was racing when we arrived, thinking we had to rush to ride the most popular attractions first, to beat the crowds.
 But, as it turned out, long lines never materialized.
 I guess visiting in the last week of September is the way to go!
 Our day turned out to be a surprisingly relaxing mix of rides, free play, snacks, exploring, and entertainment.
 Based on our delightful off-season experience, here are my top five things to do at LEGOLAND Florida.

 LEGOLAND Florida 101: Five Things to do at LEGOLAND Florida